2022–23 NHL season: Local

 In September 2022, Ted Leonsis's Monumental Sports & Entertainment bought out NBCUniversal's ownership stake in NBC Sports Washington, which carries broadcasts of the Washington Capitals and the NBA's Washington Wizards, both Monumental-owned teams.
 Monumental initially took minority ownership of the network in 2016.
-NBC will provide transitional corporate, technical, and distribution support up to 18 months after the sale, and Monumental plans to rebrand the network after the 2022–23 season.
+NBC provided transitional corporate, technical, and distribution support up to 18 months after the sale, and Monumental plans to rebrand the network after the 2022–23 season.

 On February 24, 2023, the AT&T SportsNet regional sports networks sent letters to the Pittsburgh Penguins and the Vegas Golden Knights saying they had until March 31, 2023, to reach an agreement to take their local television rights back.
 Warner Bros.
 Discovery, the owners of the networks, intends to leave the regional sports networks business.
-If a deal is not reached the networks will file for Chapter 7 bankruptcy.
+If a deal is not reached the networks would filed for Chapter 7 bankruptcy.
 The Seattle Kraken's deal with Root Sports Northwest is not affected because Warner Bros.
 Discovery only has minority control of that network.

 On March 14, Diamond Sports Group, the operator of the Bally Sports regional sports networks, filed for Chapter 11 bankruptcy.
 Diamond plans to continue to broadcast games for the 12 NHL teams it has regional rights to while it plans to separate from majority parent Sinclair Broadcast Group as part of the reorganization.

 Personnel

-The Seattle Kraken hired Eddie Olczyk as a TV color analyst, joining John Forslund and J. T. Brown on a three-person booth for a majority of games.
-Olczyk will continue to hold the same position with TNT on a concurrent basis.
+The Seattle Kraken hired Eddie Olczyk as a TV color commentator, joining John Forslund and J. T. Brown on a three-person booth for a majority of games.
+Olczyk continued to hold the same position with TNT on a concurrent basis.

 The New Jersey Devils hired Bill Spaulding as the team's new TV play-by-play announcer, replacing Steve Cangialosi.

-The Chicago Blackhawks promoted Patrick Sharp to a full-time TV color analyst, splitting duties with Troy Murray.
-The team also announced that Colby Cohen and Caley Chelios will contribute game analysis and other content on both TV and radio.
+The Chicago Blackhawks promoted Patrick Sharp to a full-time TV color commentator, splitting duties with Troy Murray.
+The team also announced that Colby Cohen and Caley Chelios contributed game analysis and other content on both TV and radio.